-In these steps, you have done install Apache Cassandra on CentOS system, You can read the documentation of Apache Cassandra for more information.
+In these steps, you have done installed Apache Cassandra on the CentOS system, You can read the documentation of Apache Cassandra for more information.

 Congratulations!
 You have successfully installed Apache Cassandra.
-Thanks for using this tutorial for installing Shopware community edition on CentOS 8 systems.
+Thanks for using this tutorial for installing Apache Cassandra on CentOS 8 systems.
 For additional help or useful information, we recommend you to check the official Apache Cassandra website.